-To be a truly customer-centric company every department needs to put the customer at the heart of what they do, from customer service to marketing and sales.
+To have company-wide customer-centricity, every department needs to put the customer at the heart of what they do, from customer service to marketing and sales.
 Ben Johnson recommends making it a core value to ensure that it shines through in every move your employees make.

 Business.com recommends building from the ground up, ensuring that employees have a good attitude towards the customer-centric approach and the qualities to support it from recruitment.
 They recommend asking questions like this at the interview:

 - How would former employees describe your work style?

 - What was the company culture like at your previous position?
 How did you feel about it?